 Separating your life from that of your spouse also means dividing up your property, assets and debts.
 Ideally, this would mean splitting everything equally.
 Unfortunately, it may not work out so smoothly.
 What you take away from your marriage can have an impact on your future.
 Working with a skilled lawyer can help ensure you have what you need to move forward with your life.

 Property division is a game of give and take.
 At The Koblin Family Law Center, we understand this dynamic and will help you negotiate with your spouse for your fair share of your marital property.
-We regularly help people at all income levels, including those dealing with complex or high-asset divorces.
+We regularly help people in Pleasanton, San Ramon and throughout the East Bay at all income levels, including those dealing with complex or high-asset divorces.

 We know a relatively equal settlement can mean the difference between having to work your way back up to the financial position you enjoyed during your marriage and being able to move on at that same level.
 We are as invested in your future as you are and will protect your interests.

 In California, all property, assets and debt acquired during the marriage are considered to be community property and must be divided equally between the two parties.
 This may not include property each individual owned before the marriage, nor does it include inheritances or gifts received by one person or personal injury awards.